coollabsio/coolify/CONTRIBUTING.md

 - Open-source
 - Maintained (do not want to host softwares with full of bugs)

-## Example MinIO

-### Backend
+## Backend

-(Lots of the code are duplicated, I know.)

-I use MinIO as an example, as that is the simplest.
+I use MinIO as an example.

-You need to add a new folder to [src/routes/services/[id]/](src/routes/services/[id]/) with the low-capital name of the service.
+You need to add a new folder to [src/routes/services/[id]](src/routes/services/[id]) with the low-capital name of the service.
+It should have three files with the following properties:

-1. A POST endpoint that updates Coolify's database about the service.
+1. `index.json.ts`: A POST endpoint that updates Coolify's database about the service.

    Basic services only requires to update the URL(fqdn) and the name of the service.

-2. A start endpoint that setups the docker-compose file (for Local Docker Engines) and starts the service.
+2. `start.json.ts`: A start endpoint that setups the docker-compose file (for Local Docker Engines) and starts the service.

    - To start a service, you need to know Coolify supported images and tags of the service.
 For that you need to update `supportedServiceTypesAndVersions` function at [src/lib/components/common.ts](src/lib/components/common.ts).